MicrosoftDocs/cloud-adoption-framework/docs/secure/asset-protection.md

 Accountability for security should always reside with the ultimate resource owner in the business that owns all other risks and benefits.
 The security teams and subject matter experts are collectively responsible for advising the accountable owner on the risks, any mitigation, and on doing the actual implementation.

-Asset Protection responsibilities might be performed by IT operations that manage enterprise-wide assets, DevOps and DevSecOps teams responsible for their workload's assets, or security teams working with the IT or DevOps and DevSecOps teams.
+Asset protection responsibilities might be performed by IT operations that manage enterprise-wide assets, DevOps and DevSecOps teams responsible for their workload's assets, or security teams working with the IT or DevOps and DevSecOps teams.

 As organizations move to the cloud, many of these responsibilities can transfer to the cloud provider, for example, updating firmware and virtualization solution, or made easier, for example, security configuration scanning and remediation.